cinek810/molecule-proxmox/README.md

 # molecule-proxmox
-Create and destroy playbooks for delegated driver use proxmox as a backend
+Create and destroy playbooks for delegated driver that use proxmox as a backend for ansile roles testing